-Friday evening at 5 O’clock I headed home from work.
-As I approached the driveway, I was greeted by a doe, two fawns, three wild turkeys and my husband was on waiting for me on my deck.
-After a long work week, it felt good to be Home Sweet MOUNTAIN Home!
+Friday evening at after I got off work at 5 O’clock I headed home.
+As I approached the driveway to our mountain home, I was greeted by a doe, two fawns, three wild turkeys and my husband all waiting for me on my deck.
 Seeing wildlife in our yard is pretty much an everyday occurrence, although we have had our share of unusual occurrences…

 Last year, I was standing in the kitchen talking to David, when I noticed a shadow fly over the deck.
-At first I brushed it off thinking it was just a bird flying over.
-But the shadow kept catching my eye and finally I stopped our conversation and had to go out on the deck to find out what was causing these shadows.
-I was afraid because of the size of the shadows that we might be under attach by a flock of buzzards.
+At first, I brushed it off thinking it was just a bird flying over.
+The shadow kept catching my eye.
+Finally, I stopped our conversation and had to go out on the deck to find out what was causing these shadows.
+I was afraid because of the size of the shadows that we might be under attack by a flock of buzzards.

-When I walked outside I looked up and did not see anything, but when I looked up on the roof there were about 20 white pigeons on our roof.
-We have no idea where these pigeons came from.
+We had no idea where these pigeons came from.
 All we know is they were on our roof and looking for a bit of rest and a snack.
 Each pigeon had a band around its foot.
 The only thing we could figure is that they were some homing or racing pigeons.
 We threw a wiffle ball at them to try to get them to fly away.
 We didn’t want pigeons pooping on our new roof.
-Eventually all of them flew away, but I don’t know who was more entertained, David and I or the Pigeons.
+Eventually, all of them flew away, but I don’t know who was more entertained, David and I or the Pigeons.
 They seemed pretty amused watching us throw the ball at them, especially when we missed.

 Yesterday, we had another unusual occurrence.
 David and I had to make a run to BJ’s Wholesale for some household items we were running low on.
-When we went outside, I noticed that my pour Forsythia bushes and hosta had been eaten back to stubs.
-There were also droppings all over the front flag stones and along the border.
-I also noticed that the rug in front of the front door had been moved away from the font door.
+My poor Forsythia bushes and hosta plant were eaten down to stubs.
+There were also droppings all over the front flagstones and along the border.
+I also noticed the rug at the front door had been moved.
 I even asked David if he moved the rug.
-He didn’t think so, but could have done it when came outside not noticing it.
+He didn’t think so, but could have done it when he came outside not noticing it.

 We automatically blamed it on the deer.
 The deer have eaten everything I have ever tried to plant in the yard.
 That is until the last month or two.
 I have had David urinating around my plants every once in a while to keep the deer away.
 (Yes, I know that is gross, but living in the middle of the woods, on the side of a mountain, you do what you have to do to grow things you love to look at.)
 The deer can sense the human presence and stays away long after it soaks into the ground.

-It’s as if the goats knew we had just gotten groceries and wanted to know if we had bought them some to.
+It’s as if the goats knew we had just bought groceries.
+I guess they were wondering if we had bought groceries for them too.
 We then realized that it wasn’t a deer that had eaten up the plants in the flower border.
 It was 3 goats!!

-Animal control arrived about 30 minutes after the call was placed.
+Animal control arrived about 30 minutes after I placed the call.
 The lady deputy was very nice and seemed quite concerned about the goats.
-The two females needed to be milked.
-Their milk bags were swollen and nearly touching the ground.
+The two females looked like they needed to be milked.
+Their milk bags were so swollen, they were almost touching the ground.
 She mentioned there were reports of some missing goats nearby.

 It was not an easy task getting corralling the goats and putting them into the animal control truck.
 We chased the goats around the front yard, hill and driveway for about an hour.

 The had become very spooked by us trying to capture them.
 At one point all three ended up on top of the hill in the front yard.
-David decided to get some bird seed to try to attract them.
-It was the closest thing we had that resembled feed.
+David decided to get some birdseed to try to attract them.
 Our hopes were that the feed would allow the goats to let their guard down long enough for us to catch them.
 It worked.
-As soon as we started shaking the bird seed around, all three goats started wagging their tails and bleating simultaneously.
+As soon as we started shaking the birdseed around, all three goats started wagging their tails and bleating simultaneously.
 They still would not come down from the hill.
 We decided to throw some seed down and walk away.

 As soon as we walked away all three goats came down the hill to see what kind of treat we had for them.
 They liked the idea of feeding time.
-While trying to corner one with the seed I lost my footing and I got knocked over and bird seed went flying all over the front steps (NOTE TO SELF: never try to wrangle a goat wearing flip-flops).
+While trying to corner one I lost my footing and I fell over and the birdseed went flying all over the front steps (NOTE TO SELF: never try to wrangle a goat wearing flip-flops).

-Monday afternoon when I got home from work, I opened the front door.
-David was already home from work and immediately informed me that the missing female goat is named “Biscuit”!!
+Monday afternoon David beat me home from work.
+He immediately informed me that the missing female goat is named “Biscuit”!!
 The owner of the goats had left a very kind note on the front door while we were at work.
 She asked us to please call her if we saw Biscuit and that she would reimburse me for the damaged plants.

 The owner offered reimbursement for the damaged plants.
 I don’t even care about the plants.
-Every thing that was eaten will put back out.
+Everything would grow back, eventually.
 The only damage I had that concerns me is my Japanese Maple tree.
-That got chewed on and some of the bark was ripped off.
+It was chewed pretty bad and some of the bark was ripped off.
 My mama got that tree for me after we moved in last year.
 If it dies, money can’t replace it.
 I will just have to do my best to make sure it isn’t too injured to survive.
-Besides how could I charge the lady for giving me a really good story to write.
+Besides, how could I charge the lady for giving me a really good story to write?

 I sure hope Biscuit finds her way back home with Keisha and Elvis.
 As much as I dislike what she did to my plants, I cannot stand the fact that Biscuit is out there somewhere all alone.
-Makes me a little sad…
+It makes me a little sad…

 I’m going to practice my yodeling now… 🙂